A desk job certainly has its benefits, but one of the major setbacks is the lack of physical activity during the day.

 - Like the Cubii, it’s a bit heavy.

-The PEXMORE is a good balance between quality and price; its likely the best under desk bike you can find for under $100.
+The PEXMORE is a good balance between quality and price; its likely the best under desk cycle you can find for under $100.
 The large pedals have a textured surface which prevents slippage, and is pretty compact at only 11 inches tall.

 At 26 lbs, it’s sturdy but a little lighter than the Cubii.
 It’s not as quiet as some of its higher-end competitors and it may elicit a squeaking sound.